 Definitely!
 When we are not actively engaged in management activities, we enjoy representing our clients on the sales side.

-To not have to worry about your rental property, to trust that as a professional property manager and your agent, we will always work in your best interest, and to understand that rentals are an investment and sometimes investments require money in order to keep gaining in value.
+Trust that as a professional property manager and fiduciary, we will always work in your best interest.
+It is also important to understand that rentals are an investment, and sometimes investments require money in order to increase in value.

 Federal Fair Housing laws are very strict on tenant selection.
 We have to base our decisions on qualifications.
 For this reason, owners have little input because we walk a fine line with leasing laws.

 This is dependent on the number of units that we manage for any given owner.

 We want to be a good fit for our clients, and our clients to be a good fit for us.
 We understand that with different methods of communication and personalities sometimes we are not a match.
 As long as all expenses are settled, there is no “termination” charge or waiting period.